 Debt consolidation involves rolling all your existing debts into one.
 Typically, you’ll need to secure a loan through a bank or other lender to essentially ‘buy’ the existing debts, before paying the bank or lender back in monthly instalments.

 Dependent on personal circumstances, many people use consolidating debts as a way to manage multiple debts in one go and can be a viable option if you are able to make regular repayments.
 Debt consolidation is a method of restoring your financial circumstances

 There are several advantages to consolidating your debt, including:

 - A lower overall interest rate on all your debt, which lowers your monthly payment and total interest and makes it possible to pay your debt off sooner

-- Simplifying the management of your debt with a single monthly payment
+- Simplifying debt management with a single monthly payment

 - You can keep your credit cards as a back-up in emergencies